Reading Time: 18 minutes

 confusion and frustration

 - Everywhere is different.
 You have to bend toward the needs of each individual country, municipality, and situation.
-That means not just on a country level, but by region and even in some cases down to the city or towns you are hiring in.
+That means not just on a country level, but by region and even, in some cases, down to the city or towns you are hiring in.

 The upshot?
 Hiring internationally requires a lot of knowledge and expertise across HR and legal areas.
 Globalization Partners can be your centralized resource for all the knowledge and experience you need to take on the world.

-Problem 2: Leveling the Field
+Problem 2: Leveling the field

-Benefits vary from country-to-country and from individual-to-individual.
-So how can a global company adhere to the idiosyncrasies of each country’s laws and customs and still offer “equal” benefits to all employees?
+Benefits vary from country to country and from individual to individual.
+So, how can a global company adhere to the idiosyncrasies of each country’s laws and customs and still offer “equal” benefits to all employees?

-The truth is, there really is no singular way to roll out a single equal benefits plan for all your international employees and remain competitive and profitable.
+The truth is, there really is no singular way to roll out one equal benefits plan for all your international employees and remain competitive and profitable.
 The cost of creating a “common denominator” plan that meets every country’s laws and norms would be prohibitively high.
 On the plus side, so many countries have statutorily provided benefits plans that your company may not even be on the hook to provide supplementary benefits at all.

 The goal here should be not to provide equal and identical benefits, but rather equitable benefits that result in the same level of impact on employees within the context of their own culture and economy.
 This requires an intimate understanding of the comparative value of benefits around the world.